fanoframework/fanoframework.github.io/deployment/index.md

 Currently, to deploy as FastCGI application you can only deploy with `mod_proxy_fcgi`

 You need to have `mod_proxy_fcgi` installed and loaded.
 This module is Apache's built-in module, so it is very likely that you will have it with your Apache installation.
 You just need to make sure it is loaded.

+#### Debian

 For example, on Debian,

 ```
 $ sudo a2enmod proxy_fcgi